-Rotating a crop every few years keeps the soil primed with the nutrients needed to produce a quality harvest over many years.
-A healthy rotation is also an organic way to reduce fertilizer cost and control diseases in the soil that would otherwise be treated with pesticides.
+Rotating a crop every few years keeps the soil balanced and the cropping system sustainable.
+A healthy rotation is also a natural way to reduce fertilizer cost and control diseases in the soil that would be detrimental to crop quality.

 A cover crop is a secondary crop that’s planted in a field either between the rows of a primary crop or during an off-season.
 Once planted, it will protect the soil from erosion and from being exposed for much of the winter.
 It’s also a great way to further diversify organic activity in the soil.

-We care a lot about the quality of our produce and about making sure that our customers (you) get the best.
-To do this we use a good number of conservation practices that maintain the quality and longevity of our land.
-These are:
+We know the health and sustainability of our land drives the quality of our produce and ensures that our customers get the best.
+To do this, we use science based, data-driven conservation practices that maintain the quality and longevity of our land.
+These practices include:

-When it rains, loose soil is washed away - yes, everyone knows that.
+When it rains, loose soil is washed away – yes, everyone knows that.
 What you probably haven’t thought about is what that does to land and the soil.
 Smith’s Farm has remained pristine because we are proactive in maintaining what’s taken so long to create.
-We have sediment ponds that catch the runoff, treat the soil, and then every year, we use our graters to bring that treated soil back into the fields, so the cycle can happen again.
-It’s not sexy, but hey, neither is spreading manure -it just needs doing.
+We have sediment ponds that catch the runoff, treat the soil, and then every year, we use our equipment to bring that treated soil back into the fields where it belongs.

 The sediment ponds mentioned above are very important to organically maintaining the land.
 We had the NRCS (Natural Resources Conservation Service) help us with the design and planted cattails and thick grasses leading up to the ponds.
 These treat water and soil runoff with additional nutrients before they hit the ponds.